-Sometimes, hackers compress some malicious files in order to disguise it and make sure it bypasses security software.
+Sometimes, hackers compress some malicious files in order to disguise them and make sure they bypass security software.
 Thank goodness, many antivirus software has found a way around this.
 Likewise, pirated software might be renamed and compressed before being uploaded for download.
 This act is to beat the law.
 Don’t compress your files for any of the two reasons listed above.
 It is illegal.

 To Protect and Encrypt the Files

-You can also compress your file in order to protect its identity.
-Also, many files decompressing software have the option to password-protect files.
+You can also compress your file to protect its identity.
+Also, many file decompressing software have the option to password-protect files.
 This will add an extra layer of security to your files.